 Concerned, Lucella got to her feet and approached him.
 ‘What’s the matter?’

-The unicorn backed away, snorted and shook his head, unable to look away from those shining, wet mounds.
-The water must have been cold because they were covered in goosebumps and her nipples were tight.
-He had only noticed them as a curiosity before, but the sun had almost risen, and he was changing.
+The unicorn backed away, snorting and shaking his head, unable to look away from those shining, wet mounds.
+He had only noticed them as a curiosity before, but the sun had almost risen and he was changing.

-Lucella’s eyes widened, and she grabbed his head, face dropping in horror.
+Lucella’s eyes widened.
+She grabbed his head, her face dropping in horror.
 ‘Your horn!
 What’s happened to your horn?’

-He yanked his head out of her grasp, reared onto his hind legs and screamed.
+He yanked out of her grasp, reared onto his hind legs and screamed.
 The pain.
-The witch hadn’t warned him about the pain.
-He dropped back to the ground with a thud, then reared again.
+The witch hadn’t warned him about the pain!
+His hooves slammed to the ground.

 Lucella backed away.
 ‘What’s happening?
 What’s wrong?’